 If you need a heavy-duty piece of equipment that can handle multiple different tasks, you've come to the right place.
 Excavators can dig, scoop, load, move, demolish, and haul materials of all types and sizes.
 These machines consist of a boom, dipper, and bucket.
 Tracked machines sit on a rotating base.
-Excavators are versatile and useful across nearly every industry and application — including construction sites, mining, urban worksites, demolition projects, quarry and aggregate sites, waste centers, landscaping, and small-scale forestry projects — thanks to their ability to pair with various attachments to complete a range of tasks.
+There are a variety of Cat excavator sizes, making them versatile and useful across nearly every industry and application.
+Cat excavators are used for construction sites, mining, urban worksites, demolition projects, quarry and aggregate sites, waste centers, landscaping, and small-scale forestry projects — thanks to their ability to pair with various attachments to complete a range of tasks.

 At Thompson Tractor Company, we have several types of Cat® excavators for sale, including hydraulic, mini-hydraulic, wheeled, and straight boom machines.

 A hydraulic excavator refers to a broad category of excavating machines that use the power generated by hydraulic fluid to move a boom and stick to complete different tasks, depending on the attachment at the end.
 Mini-hydraulic excavators can perform the same functions as a standard hydraulic machine but on a smaller scale.
 They have less power than a standard-size machine, but their lightweight and compact frame make them faster and easier to operate with little to no swing movement.
 They can also fit in smaller spaces, including indoors, and can handle narrow and sharp turns around a jobsite.
 Mini-excavators can be either diesel or electrically powered.

 Wheeled excavators operate exactly like tracked excavators, except there are wheels at the base instead of tracks.
 Compared to tracked machines, wheeled excavators are usually a better fit for jobs that require repetitive trips to complete tasks because they move faster, letting you save time and accomplish what you need to quickly.